Today's Puzzle

 Died January 11, 1874 b.
 1801

 American inventor.
-He developed a process for making condensed milk (1853).
+He improved the process for making evaporated milk (1853).

 Sir Hans Sloane